AdobeDocs/experience-platform.en/help/xdm/tutorials/relationship-api.md

 # Define a relationship between two schemas using the Schema Registry API

 The ability to understand the relationships between your customers and their interactions with your brand across various channels is an important part of Adobe Experience Platform.
-Defining these relationships within the structure of your Experience Data Model (XDM) schemas allows you to gain complex insights into your customer data.
+Defining these relationships within the structure of your [!DNL Experience Data Model] (XDM) schemas allows you to gain complex insights into your customer data.

-While schema relationships can be inferred through the use of the union schema and Real-time Customer Profile, this only applies to schemas that share the same class.
+While schema relationships can be inferred through the use of the union schema and [!DNL Real-time Customer Profile], this only applies to schemas that share the same class.
 To establish a relationship between two schemas belonging to different classes, a dedicated **relationship field** must be added to a source schema, which references the identity of a destination schema.

-This document provides a tutorial for defining a one-to-one relationship between two schemas defined by your organization using the [Schema Registry API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/schema-registry.yaml).
+This document provides a tutorial for defining a one-to-one relationship between two schemas defined by your organization using the [!DNL Schema Registry API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/schema-registry.yaml).

 ## Getting started

-This tutorial requires a working understanding of Experience Data Model (XDM) and XDM System.
+This tutorial requires a working understanding of [!DNL Experience Data Model] (XDM) and [!DNL XDM System].
 Before beginning this tutorial, please review the following documentation:

-* [XDM System in Experience Platform](../home.md): An overview of XDM and its implementation in Experience Platform.
+* [XDM System in Experience Platform](../home.md): An overview of XDM and its implementation in [!DNL Experience Platform].
     * [Basics of schema composition](../schema/composition.md): An introduction of the building blocks of XDM schemas.
-* [Real-time Customer Profile](../../profile/home.md): Provides a unified, real-time consumer profile based on aggregated data from multiple sources.
+* [!DNL Real-time Customer Profile](../../profile/home.md): Provides a unified, real-time consumer profile based on aggregated data from multiple sources.
-* [Sandboxes](../../sandboxes/home.md): Experience Platform provides virtual sandboxes which partition a single Platform instance into separate virtual environments to help develop and evolve digital experience applications.
+* [Sandboxes](../../sandboxes/home.md): [!DNL Experience Platform] provides virtual sandboxes which partition a single [!DNL Platform] instance into separate virtual environments to help develop and evolve digital experience applications.

-Before starting this tutorial, please review the [developer guide](../api/getting-started.md) for important information that you need to know in order to successfully make calls to the Schema Registry API.
-This includes your `{TENANT_ID}`, the concept of "containers", and the required headers for making requests (with special attention to the Accept header and its possible values).
+Before starting this tutorial, please review the [developer guide](../api/getting-started.md) for important information that you need to know in order to successfully make calls to the [!DNL Schema Registry] API.
+This includes your `{TENANT_ID}`, the concept of "containers", and the required headers for making requests (with special attention to the [!DNL Accept] header and its possible values).

 ## Define a source and destination schema {#define-schemas}

 It is expected that you have already created the two schemas that will be defined in the relationship.
-This tutorial creates a relationship between members of an organization's current loyalty program (defined in a "Loyalty Members" schema) and their favorite hotels (defined in a "Hotels" schema).
+This tutorial creates a relationship between members of an organization's current loyalty program (defined in a "[!DNL Loyalty Members]" schema) and their favorite hotels (defined in a "[!DNL Hotels]" schema).

 Schema relationships are represented by a **source schema** having a field that refers to another field within a **destination schema**.
-In the steps that follow, "Loyalty Members" will be the source schema, while "Hotels" will act as the destination schema.
+In the steps that follow, "[!DNL Loyalty Members]" will be the source schema, while "[!DNL Hotels]" will act as the destination schema.

->[!IMPORTANT] In order to establish a relationship, both schemas must have defined primary identities and be enabled for Real-time Customer Profile.
+>[!IMPORTANT] In order to establish a relationship, both schemas must have defined primary identities and be enabled for [!DNL Real-time Customer Profile].
 See the section on [enabling a schema for use in Profile](./create-schema-api.md#profile) in the schema creation tutorial if you require guidance on how to configure your schemas accordingly.

 In order to define a relationship between two schemas, you must first acquire the `$id` values for both schemas.
-If you know the display names (`title`) of the schemas, you can find their `$id` values by making a GET request to the `/tenant/schemas` endpoint in the Schema Registry API.
+If you know the display names (`title`) of the schemas, you can find their `$id` values by making a GET request to the `/tenant/schemas` endpoint in the [!DNL Schema Registry] API.

 **API format**